andrei-m-code/net-core-push-notifications/README.md

 Install-Package CorePush
 ```

-### Setup for ASP.NET Core and/or other Dependency Injection
+### Setup for ASP.NET Core with Dependency Injection

 Both `ApnSender` and `FcmSender` have dependencies that need to be registered in order to enable DI.